NataliaYatskevich/SMARRTT-TB-IPD-harmonisation-script/README.md

-# SMARRTT-TB-IPD-harmonisation-script
+README

 This script was developed to harmonise the Belarus SMARRTT dataset from the REDCap export format to the TB-IPD data dictionary v1.0 format.

 Some sections of the script contain dataset-specific transformations based on how variables were recorded in the Belarus database.